 There are all sorts of good sensible, civilised reasons to avoid getting angry.

-Not only does it make you feel bad, it makes you do stupid things without noticing the risks and it can be self-destructive.
+Not only is it linked to poor health, but it also makes you feel bad, do stupid things without noticing the risks and can be self-destructive.

-But like all emotions anger has its purposes, which can be used to good effect.
+But, like all emotions, being really mad has its purposes, which can be used to good effect.

 3. Anger can benefit relationships